White-Rabbit-Lab/browser-extension/docs/architecture/_templates/decision.md

    Writing Style:
    - Language: English only
-   - Use present tense for decisions ("We will use..." not "We used...")
+   - Tense: Present for decisions ("We will use...")
    - References: @ for internal, URLs for external
    - Code: Proper syntax highlighting
    - Libraries: Always in backticks
-   - Lists: Prefer bullets over tables for readability
+   - Lists: Prefer bullets over tables

    Diagram Guidelines:
     - Include mermaid diagrams where helpful
     - For sequenceDiagram: Use "Note" syntax to add explanatory context (e.g., Note over, Note right of)
     - For sequenceDiagram: Use "box" syntax to group related components logically
     - Make diagrams self-explanatory with descriptive labels and notes

 5. QUALITY CHECKLIST
    Before submitting:
-   □ Research document properly referenced
-   □ Decision stated with rationale explaining why chosen over alternatives □ Rationale includes trade-off analysis
+   □ Research document properly referenced with @ link □ Decision stated with rationale explaining why chosen over alternatives □ Rationale includes trade-off analysis
    □ All alternatives explicitly rejected with reasons